 - 1.1 This practice note is to be used for the valuation of Historic Buildings, Historic Houses and similar subjects open to the public.
-It is not appropriate for the valuation of purpose-designed visitor attractions and theme parks.
+It is not appropriate for the valuation of visitor attractions and theme parks.
 It is also not appropriate for the valuation of buildings constructed or adapted simply as a venue for exhibitions or functions and the display of artefacts/artwork not directly associated with the subject or its past occupants. - 1.2 Care should be exercised in the identification of subjects to which this practice note is applicable.
 Appropriate subjects could include monuments, sites, buildings in a ruinous or semi-ruinous state and furnished and occupied stately homes/historic houses.
 Buildings or sites should form part of the attraction to the public and, if occupied, provide a suitable venue for the display of non-rateable artefacts, artwork, furniture and equipment directly associated with them or historic occupants. - 1.3 Furnished historic houses may also be residential in which case it is necessary to clearly identify those parts wholly or primarily set up for public access which will be entered in the Valuation Roll, and those parts used wholly or mainly for domestic purposes which will be subject to entry in the Council Tax Valuation List. - 1.4 The operation of this category of subject will rarely result in an annual operating profit.
-The motivation for operating this category of subject will include the mitigation of the cost of occupation and preservation of ancestral homes/estates and to preserve historic sites, buildings and the associated furnishings equipment and artefacts for the greater good of the community and the public in general. - 1.5 It may be appropriate in some cases to identify different purposes of occupation in identifiably different parts of the property.
+The motivation for operating this category of subject will include the mitigation of the cost of occupation and preservation of ancestral homes/estates and to preserve historic sites, buildings and the associated furnishings, equipment and artefacts for the greater good of the community and the public in general.
+However, in cases where profits are generated, it may be appropriate to use different percentage rates from the recommended rates in table 2.6, Visitor Attractions or Exclusive Use Practice Note may be appropriate.
+Where full accounts are available it may be possible to carry out a full "receipts and expenditure" valuation.
+This would provide a useful check and may form the primary valuation method in appropriate circumstances. - 1.5 It may be appropriate in some cases to identify different purposes of occupation in identifiably different parts of the property.
 Even if occupied by the same or related occupier it may be necessary, after considering all of the circumstances, to make separate entries in the Valuation Roll.